tirimid/cubic-jumping/README.md

 Cubic Jumping is a platformer game.
 It's called "Cubic Jumping" because you play as a cube, who jumps - very creative...
 The game is made with the aim of having fun movement and level mechanics.
-Technically speaking, the game is quite primitive, but I've tried to make the basic features come together in interesting ways.

 ## Dependencies